Skip to main content

 Text Expressionsโ€‹

 A ["Text"] expression is a sequence of strings, annotated expressions or other ["Text"] expressions.
-It is used to represent formatted text content in the Compute Engine, for example from a LaTeX expression like \text{Hello \mathbf{world}}.
+It is used to represent formatted text content, for example from a LaTeX expression like \text{Hello \mathbf{world}}.

 What would happen if you used a string expression instead of a text expression?